The Guardian

 Every child is different — this is guidance, not a rule.

-The series involves mature themes of drug use and legal struggles, requiring a level of cognitive and emotional maturity to process complex ethical dilemmas and adult consequences.
+The series involves mature themes of drug use and legal struggles, which require a level of comprehension and emotional maturity not present in younger children.
+The depiction of complex legal cases and the consequences of poor choices necessitates an older audience.

 Content Safety Breakdown